-When coming into the hotter months it pays to understand the signs of heatstroke in your animals.
+When coming into the hotter months it pays to understand the signs of heat stroke in your dogs and cats.
 All animals and pets, dogs, cats, and small animals (rabbits, guinea pigs, etc.), can suffer from excessive heat and can easily succumb to the condition.
 Unlike humans our canine and feline friends can only expel excess heat through painting with a few sweat glands around their feet and noses.
 They do not have a similar cooling system that we do; our sweat glands are located all over our bodies which cool us and dispel excessive heat.
 So, while we may not be feeling very hot, our furry buddies may not be having a great time.

-It’s important to note that while heat stroke is more common in the warmer months, dogs and cats can suffer from this condition at any time of the year.
+It’s important to note that while heat stroke heat stroke in dogs & cat is more common in the warmer months, dogs and cats can suffer from this condition at any time of the year.
 As a pet owner you must consider your pets comfort whenever you’re outside with them.

 Heatstroke in dogs